Must-See Trails for Dog Owners in Victoria

 • Highlights: Beautiful ornamental lake, bridges and ferny gullies.
 Quiet and picturesque.

-3. Lake Daylesford Loop Walk
+3. Lake Daylesford Loop Walk & Mount Macedon Ranges

-• Terrain: Flat path, lakeside gravel
+• Terrain: Flat paths, lakeside gravel & mountain terrain

 4. Merri Creek Trail, Melbourne (Inner North)